jbcodeforce/flink-studies/docs/coding/flink-sql.md

 It is possible to code the SQL and Table API in a Java, Scala or Python or use SQL client, which is an interactive client to submit SQL queries to Flink and visualize the results.

-Stream or bounded data are mapped to Table, the following command will load data from a csv file and create a dynamic table in Flink:
+Stream or bounded data are mapped to Table.
+The following command loads data from a csv file and creates a dynamic table in Flink:

 ```sql
 CREATE TABLE car_rides (